microsoft/EdgeML/docs/README_BONSAI_OSS.md

 ## Prediction

-When given an input feature vector X, Bonsai gives the prediction as follows :
+When given an input feature vector X, Bonsai gives the prediction as follows:

         (a) We project the data onto a low dimensional space by computing x^ = Zx (b) The final bonsai prediction score is the non linear scores (wx^ * tanh(sigma*vx^) ) predicted by each of the individual nodes along the path traversed by the Bonsai tree